100% Accurate Thyroid Lab Tests – Why it Matters

 If you don’t get an accurate evaluation of your thyroid with your lab tests then how on earth are you going to reliably make changes to your thyroid medication dose?

 How will you know if you are on the right track?
 How will you know if you should increase your dose or decrease it?

 All of these topics, especially with the reliance upon simple thyroid tests by conventional doctors, should cause you to be very concerned about the accuracy of your thyroid lab tests.

-What you may not realize is that there are MANY factors which can negatively impact the accuracy of these labs including when they are drawn, what time of day they are taken, whether or not you are fasting, when they are drawn in relation to when you took your medication, and more.
+What you may not realize is that there are many factors that can negatively impact the accuracy of these labs including when they are drawn, what time of day they are taken, whether or not you are fasting, when they are drawn in relation to when you took your medication and more.

 And you, as a thyroid patient, should be aware of these factors because the chances are high that your doctor isn’t!

 DOWNLOAD FREE RESOURCES

 Foods to Avoid if you Have Thyroid Problems:

 I’ve found that these 10 foods cause the most problems for thyroid patients.
 Learn which foods you should avoid if you have thyroid disease of any type.